amurQA/monitor_gdansk/README.md

-# Monitor gdansk
+# Monitor Gdansk

-Monitor_Gdansk is a minimal viable product (MVP) for monitoring available dates and time slots for applying for Karta Pobuty in Gdansk, Poland.
+Monitor Gdansk is a minimal viable product (MVP) for monitoring available dates and time slots for applying for Karta Pobuty in Gdansk, Poland.
 It periodically checks for available dates & times and sends notifications to a Telegram channel if there are any dates in the next 2 months.

 # Prerequisites
 Python 3.7 or higher